-By employing a variety of strategies and technologies, staff was able to limit the overall impacts, even successfully (during certain months) succeeding in meeting time-to-hire targets.
-Moving forward, the Department is addressing the turnover rate and identifying additional strategies and helpful technologies to continue to improve time-to-hire.
+Measure Next Steps Outcome and Analysis Time to Operating with reduced staff due to By employing a variety of strategies and employee turnover and competing technologies, staff was able to limit the overall hire priorities such as memorandum of impacts, even successfully (during certain understanding (MOU) negotiations. months) succeeding in meeting time-to-hire the time to hire did not decrease as targets.
+Moving forward, the Department is addressing the turnover rate and identifying targeted. additional strategies and helpful technologies to continue to improve time-to-hire.